edwinst/remedybg_wishlist/README.md

     **Example:** The Modules view is almost unusable without such features, I'm afraid.

+    **Idea:** As an advanced version of this feature, auto-copy of a single selected cell to the clipboard after each step could be very useful.

     **Idea:** Long-term, I could imagine remedybg to expose some low-level native API to a hot-loaded DLL into which the user can put ad-hoc code that does interesting analysis on view contents / debug data after stepping, etc..